 thanks to a web hosting gift that was given by Maurice "Dick"

 the Korean War veterans of the Casualty Section, Adjutant

-*Updates are generally made on three locations on this page: Latest News, Newest Additions, and What's
+*Updates are generally made on two locations on this page: Latest News

-Next.
-Be sure to check all three places when you see that an update has been made.
+and Newest Additions.
+Be sure to check both places when you see that an update has been made.

 This website was created by Lynnita Brown, founder, Korean War Educator.
 Lynnita, who holds